-Malta's arid coast is mainly covered by cliffs and rocks, but occasionally you find those spots that beach holidays should be all about.
-The best sandy beaches of Malta are located in the north and northwestern parts of the island.
+Malta's arid coast is covered mainly by cliffs and rocks, but occasionally there are fantastic locations for a perfect beach holiday.
+The best sandy beaches of Malta are located in the northern and northwestern parts of the island.

-In the images below, you can see some grey seaweed piled up on shores, since these were taken in April 2018.
-Seaweed will be cleaned up before the summer months.
+In the images below from early spring, you might see grey seaweed piled up on shores.
+Don’t worry, the seaweed will be removed before the summer months.

-Golden Bay is the most northern beach of the three main beaches (Golden Bay, Ghajn Tuffieha Bay and Gnejna Bay) on the northwestern coast of Malta.
+Golden Bay is the northernmost beach of the three main beaches (Golden Bay, Ghajn Tuffieha Bay and Gnejna Bay) on the northwest coast of Malta.
 It's the most popular and the biggest beach of the three.
 They are situated in the municipality of Mellieha.

 There's a Radisson Spa Hotel right next to the beach and a selection of restaurants.
-Golden Bay Beach has also their own diving, snorkeling and water sports equipment rental office.
-The sea bottom at Golden Bay is between shallow and medium shallow.
+Golden Bay has also its own diving, snorkeling and water sports equipment rental office.
+The sea bottom at Golden Bay is from shallow to medium shallow in depth.

 Ghajn Tuffieha Bay

-Ghajn Tuffieha Bay's beach is very close to Golden Bay, though not as busy as the Golden Bay Beach.
-You descend there by long stairs of over 100 steps.
+Ghajn Tuffieha Bay's beach is very close to Golden Bay, but it’s not as busy as the Golden Bay Beach.
+You descend to the beach via long stairs with over a hundred steps.
 The services at the beach are limited to a deck chair hire and a snack bar for cold drinks and small bites.

-The cliffs on both sides of Ghajn Tuffieha give you the feeling of a deserted island.
+The cliffs on both sides of Ghajn Tuffieha gives you the sensation of being on a deserted island.
 The sea bottom there is very shallow for a good distance from the shore.

 If you get bored of lying at the beach, there are nice trails on the top of the slope that lead towards Gnejna Bay.
-Between of Gnejna Bay and Ghajn Tuffieha Bay, you'll find a long cape with nice views to the surrounding area.
+Between of Gnejna Bay and Ghajn Tuffieha Bay, there’s a long cape with nice views to the surrounding area.

-If you hike all the way to Gnejna Bay, you'll face a very steep downhill and warnings of falling rocks, so it's not advisable to walk there over the hills.
+If you hike all the way to Gnejna Bay, you'll face a very steep downhill and warnings of falling rocks, so it's not advisable to walk down to Gnejna Bay.

-On the car park's side up, on the cliffs, you'll find the tower of Ghajn Tuffieha and ruins of an abandoned hotel.
+On the car park's side up on the cliffs, you'll find the tower of Ghajn Tuffieha and ruins of an abandoned hotel.
 Next to the car park, there’s a bus stop marked as “Riviera” (Ghajn Tuffieha Beach is sometimes referred also as Riviera).

-Gnejna Bay is the most southern beach of the three main beaches and the least interesting one.
-The main reason for coming to Gnejna Bay instead of Golden Bay is probably to avoid crowds.
-The first two beaches are closer to each other and with better bus connections than Gnejna Bay.
+Gnejna Bay is the southernmost beach of the three.
+The first two are closer to each other and with better bus connections than Gnejna Bay.
 In fact, there's only one bus line going to Gnejna Bay.
 The bus stop is called Gnejna.

-Paradise Bay beach is located in the northern end of Malta Isle, in a small cove on the opposite side of the Cirkewwa Ferry Terminal.
+Paradise Bay beach is located at the northern end of Malta Isle, in a small cove opposite to Cirkewwa Ferry Terminal.

-You'll find basic services at the beach, including a restaurant.
+There are basic services at the beach, including a restaurant.
 The closest bus stop is called Paradise.
-There's also a car park on top of the cliff, and to get to the beach you have to walk short stairs down.
+There's also a car park on top of the cliff.
+To get to the beach, you need to walk down short stairs.

 The sea bottom gets deep quite quickly after a few meters.

 Mellieha works great for children, since the long bay is shallow and often very calm.
-In the image gallery pictures you see seaweed, which is cleaned up for the summer season.
+The seaweed shown in the image gallery pictures is removed for the summer season.

 St George's Bay

-The location of St George's Bay is perfect for those who stay in St Julian's.
-The shopping complex Bay Street is only 100 meters away and Paceville with bars and restaurants just behind it.
-St George's Bay is also the closest beach for those who stay in Sliema or Valletta.
+The location of St George's Bay is perfect for those staying in St Julian's.
+The shopping complex Bay Street is only 100 meters away, and Paceville with bars and restaurants is just behind it.
+St George's Bay is also the closest sandy beach for those staying in Sliema or Valletta.

-The beach isn't the best choice for children, since it can be pretty crowded and the sea bottom gets deep very quickly.
-Part of St George's Bay beach is dedicated for the customers of the Beach Club at InterContinental Hotel.
+The man-made beach isn't the best choice for children, since it can be pretty crowded and the sea bottom gets deep very quickly.
+A part of St George's Bay beach is dedicated for the customers of the Beach Club at InterContinental Hotel.